Rafael Ramírez (politician): Life and career

-Ramírez was appointed to lead the energy ministry in July 2002 by Venezuelan President Hugo Chávez.
+Ramírez was appointed to lead the energy ministry in July 2002 by Venezuelan President Chávez.
 Ramirez had been the founding president of Venezuela's "Enagas", the national regulatory agency that was set up to be responsible for establishing the national plan for natural gas production and distribution.
 Ramírez, a mechanical engineer by his university education, has had wide-ranging experience in the design, development, coordination, and management of engineering projects for the Venezuelan petroleum industry.